SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations.md

   padding: 0 4px;
 }

-/* Create five equal columns that sits next to each other */ .column {
+/* Create five equal columns that sit next to each other */ .column {
   flex: 20%;
   max-width: 20%;